severalnines/docs/user-guide/deploy.rst

 MySQL Replication
 +++++++++++++++++

 Deploys a new MySQL Replication or a standalone MySQL server.
 The database cluster will be automatically added into ClusterControl once deployed.
-Minimum of two nodes is required for MySQL replication.
+A minimum of two nodes is required for MySQL replication.
 If only one MySQL IP address or hostname is defined, ClusterControl will deploy it as a standalone MySQL server with binary log enabled.

 By default, ClusterControl deploys MySQL replication with the following configurations:

-* GTID with ``log_slave_updates`` enabled (MySQL and Percona only).
+* MySQL GTID with ``log_slave_updates`` enabled (MySQL and Percona only).
+* MariaDB GTID with ``log_slave_updates`` enabled (MariaDB only).
-* Start all database nodes with ``read_only=ON`` and ``super_read_only=ON`` (if supported).
-The chosen master will be promoted by disabling read-only dynamically.
+* All database nodes will be configured with ``read_only=ON`` and ``super_read_only=ON`` (if supported).
+The chosen master will be promoted by disabling the read-only in the runtime.
-* PERFORMANCE_SCHEMA disabled.
+* ``PERFORMANCE_SCHEMA`` is disabled.
-* ClusterControl will create and grant necessary privileges for 2 MySQL users - ``cmon`` for monitoring and management and ``backupuser`` for backup and restore purposes.
+* ClusterControl will create and grant necessary privileges for two MySQL/MariaDB users – ``cmon`` for monitoring and management and ``backupuser`` for backup and restore purposes.
-* Generated account credentials are stored inside ``/etc/mysql/secrets-backup.cnf``.
+* The generated account credentials are stored inside ``secrets-backup.cnf under`` the MySQL configuration directory.
 * ClusterControl will configure semi-synchronous replication.

 If you would like to customize the above configurations, modify the template base file to suit your needs before proceed to the deployment.
 See :ref:`MySQL - Manage - Configurations - Base Template Files` for details.